amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 ### Realistic copy

-Realistic copy is what it sounds like – it’s an example of the actual copy that might be used in a real-life situation.
+Realistic copy is what it sounds like.
+It’s an example of the actual copy that might be used in a real-life situation.
 In the button example, realistic copy might be “Confirm and send” or “Get a quote”.

 ### Placeholder copy